billbudge/JSStatecharts/README.md

   <img src="/resources/ATM_statechart2.svg"  alt="" title="Simplfied ATM statechart number 2.">
 </figure>

 As a stress test, the full Citizen Quart Multi-Alarm Statechart from Harel's paper.
+In the paper, the concurrent superstates can have sub-statecharts laid out horizontally as well as vertically.
+This editor currently only supports vertical layout, so the diagram looks different, though the statechart represents the same behaviors.
 <figure>
   <img src="/resources/CitizenQuartMultiAlarm.svg"  alt="" title="Citizen Quartz Multi-alarm watch from David Harel's Statechart paper.">
 </figure>